Starting or Growing a Business

 Operation Endure & Grow (E&G), an eight-week online training experience focused on the fundamentals of launching and/or growing a small business offered in cooperation with the SBA, is open to 50 National Guard and Reserve members and their families approximately five times a year and includes both start-up and growth tracks.

-The Veterans Technology Program is a free, online non-credit certificate for veterans (and employees/prospective employees of the more than 55 businesses of the 100,000 Jobs Mission) offered at the School of Information Studies (iSchool) at SU and comprised of four certificates in Career Skills for Global Enterprises, Microsoft Office Fundamentals, Applied Education and Applied Practicum.
+The Veteran Career Transition Program is a free, online non-credit certificate for veterans (and employees/prospective employees of the more than 55 businesses of the 100,000 Jobs Mission) offered by IVMF in collaboration with the School of Information Studies (iSchool) at SU and comprised of four certificates in Career Skills for Global Enterprises, Microsoft Office Fundamentals, Applied Education and Applied Practicum, delivered in advisor-led groups and through independent study tracks.
 Veterans create development plans specific to personal skill sets, interests and goals and gain understanding and insight into corporate culture of globally distributed companies while also learning to prepare for and execute job searches, including company research, résumé and cover letter writing.
-Technical aspects of the program allow participants to focus on a concentration of their choice, and, where applicable, acquire industry certification.
+Technical aspects of the program allow participants to focus on a technology or operatation concentration of their choice, and, where applicable, acquire industry certification.

 The 100,000 Jobs Mission is a coalition of companies committed to hiring 100,000 veterans by 2020 in which the IVMF participates in coalition meeting, sharing leading practices learned through research and case studies and learning from participating companies about their work with veterans.
 Member companies hire veterans in their businesses through regular recruiting and hiring programs and specialized military and veteran recruiting initiatives.